How To Search For Theorems In Lean 4

 This usually involves dealing with coercions (e.g., turning your Nats into Reals), dealing with associativity/commutativity, providing additional data to the tactic (e.g., positivity of some variable), and, finally, matching hypotheses to arguments.

-Now - even though semantic search engines all share the same technical underpinning, there is some variation in what exactly they convert into the embedding vector, in how frequently they sync with the latest mathlib, etc. Below I describe the main search engines present in Lean 4 at the moment, how they differ, and my personal experience with them.
+Now - even though semantic search engines all share the same technical underpinning, there is some variation in what exactly they convert into the embedding vector, in how frequently they sync with the latest Mathlib, etc. Below I describe the main search engines present in Lean 4 at the moment, how they differ, and my personal experience with them.

 Moogle